isomerpages/moe-stgabrielspri/_academic-learning/Mathematics.md

 **Problem Solving Strategies (PSS)**
 <p align="justify">
 Using the spiral approach, students are exposed to different problem solving strategies progressively from Primary 1 to Primary 6.
-This enables them to be familiar with the various heuristics skills so as to build their confidence in dealing with Math problems.
+This enables them to be familiar with the various heuristics skills so as to build their confidence in dealing with Math problems.&nbsp;
 </p>
 <p align="justify">
 To promote meta-cognition among students, students reflect after each strategy has been taught and identify the key features of the different heuristic skills.